How to Wash a Quilt Properly: Quick and Easy Guide

 Always consider calling a professional whenever there’s excess color loss or excess fraying on your antique quilts, as any damage at this stage may be unrepairable.

-Here are some techniques and tools to consider for protecting your quilts.
+Here are some good techniques and tools to consider for protecting your quilts.

-• Storage: Give your wet quilt a day to dry, then store your freshly laundered quilts in a dry room and lie the quilt flat to prevent any creases under a clean sheet.
+- Storage: Give your wet quilt a day to dry, then keep your freshly laundered quilts in a dry room and lie the quilt flat to prevent any creases under a clean sheet.

 NOTE: When dry ironing, you can place a cotton sheet over the parts of your quilt made from synthetic materials to avoid damage.